CS Courses @ NCHS

 The course will be based on University of Washington’s excellent CSE 142 course and students may be able to qualify for UW credit through the UW in the HS program.

 This course provides an opportunity for highly motivated students who have completed a yearlong college-level Computer Science course (AP Computer Science A) to continue their studies in this field.
 In this course you will learn about advanced data structures and algorithms, while expanding your knowledge of object-oriented programming.
 As the year progresses each student will be given increased flexibility to focus more deeply on the topics and technologies that catch and hold their interest.

-This course will allow students who have completed the AP computer science course to expand their programming knowledge and work on significant projects.
+This course will allow students who have completed the AP computer science course to expand their programming knowledge in a fun group environment.
+This course has evolved beyond its original design (student-driven, independent projects) into a highly structured and work on significant projects.
 Lessons on software development processes, project design & management, and other topics will assist in completing the projects as well as advance their programming skills.
 Project design process will be taught during the semester to provide a method of better refining ideas and creating effective and useful projects.
 Students taking this course will be expected to be self-directed and ambitious.
 These projects will allow students to experience the satisfaction in creating relevant projects of their own design to demonstrate the value and power of computer science.

 2021-22 is the first year that this course is being offered in the State of Washington as a Pilot program for UW in the High School, course CSE 163.
 Because the students will rapidly learn Python from the ground up, students should enjoy programming and have demonstrated success in AP CS A (or equivalent).
 Since most high schools won't have enough students ready for this class, Intermediate Data Programming is being offered as a "satellite course," meaning that students from any high school can enroll.
 The class will be taught first period only at North Creek High School by Mr. Stride.